Okipa/laravel-brickables/README.md

 To see how to use this third party package, check its documentation here: https://github.com/spatie/eloquent-sortable.

+You may note that the bricks order management is already handled in the provided [admin panel](#manage-model-content-bricks).

 ### Retrieve content bricks

 Retrieve the content bricks associated to an Eloquent model: